 - Now hang clean towels, and you’re all done.

-Congratulations you now know how to clean a messy house, now that you have a house that is looking so clean and beautiful, you will never have a messy, nasty house again!
+Congratulations, you no longer have a filthy house!
+Now that you have a house that is looking so clean and beautiful, you will never have a messy, nasty house again!

 See also: The Best Baby Safe Floor Cleaner (Safe For Pets Too)